slevithan/oniguruma-parser/README.md

 In this library, incomplete `\u` is always an error.

-> This library intentionally doesn't reproduce Oniguruma bugs, so a pattern-terminating `\u` will continue to error in future versions (as it does in Oniguruma at other positions).
+> This library intentionally doesn't reproduce Oniguruma bugs, so a pattern-terminating `\u` will continue to error in future versions.
 </details>

 <details>